santhosh-programmer/Web-Design-for-Everybody-Coursera/Advanced-Styling-with-Responsive-Design/week-2/Media_Queries_and_breakpoints.md

 Give an example screen width size for a mobile phone using pixels.
 (Just provide a number, and not the px!!!)

 _ANS: 720_<hr>

+### Question 10
+Which of the following is a deprecated media type -- meaning they are omitted in later versions.
+(You will need to search for this online it is not in the notes.
+But a lot of what you do with web design will require a little searching!)

+    1) all
+    2) braille
+    3) speech
+    4) print
+    5) screen

+_ANS: 2) braille_<hr>